 Black carbon (BC) is generally classified as particulate matter, making it an aerosol instead of a gas.
-As such, BC emissions are not covered by the Kyoto Protocol on GHG, yet due to science-based evidence of its global warming potential, and in line with GLEC methodology, Vitol reports an estimate of these emissions for transparency, next to its GHG inventory.
+As such, black carbon emissions are not covered by the Kyoto Protocol on GHG, yet due to science-based evidence of its global warming potential, and in line with GLEC methodology, Vitol reports an estimate of these emissions for transparency, next to its GHG inventory.

-We acknowledge the limitations of this exercise, as the extent of BC's greenhouse effect is still being studied by scientists measuring the extent of albedo feedback on radiative forcing, and use a 100-year GWP of 900 (i.e. 1 tBC = 900 tCO $2$ e) from Bond et al 2013, in line with GLEC and IMO guidance.
+We acknowledge the limitations of this exercise, as black carbon greenhouse effect is still being studied by scientists measuring the extent of albedo feedback on radiative forcing, and use a 100-year GWP of 900 (i.e. 1 tBC = 900 tCO $2$ e) from Bond et al 2013, 2 in line with GLEC and IMO guidance.

-We then apply emission factors from IMO's Fourth GHG study to actual fuel consumptions from both controlled and chartered vessels, which constitute the most material sources of emissions arising from Vitol transportation activities.
+We then apply emission factors from IMO's Fourth Greenhouse Gas Study to actual fuel consumption from both controlled and chartered vessels, which constitute the most material sources of emissions arising from Vitol transportation activities.